trezor/trezor-suite/docs/packages/suite-desktop.md

 ### Mocked libraries
 #### Auto-Updater
-The auto-updater has been mocked to simulate similar behaviour to the actual library.
-Unless the commandline parameter `--mock-trigger-updater-after=DELAY` is passed, checking for updates will always return `not-available`.
-This commandline parameter requires a value, representing a delay in seconds before making the update available.
+The auto-updater has been mocked to simulate similar behavior to the actual library.
+Unless the command line parameter `--mock-trigger-updater-after=DELAY` is passed, checking for updates will always return `not-available`.
+This command line parameter requires a value, representing a delay in seconds before making the update available.
 Using `0` as a value will make the update available immediately.
 For example, if you wish to make an update available after 1 minute, you will use the parameter as follows: `--mock-trigger-updater-after=60`.
 Note that his parameter is **ONLY** available with mocks enabled.